kawakamimoeki/jumon/README.md

 # Jumon

-The Prompt testing tool for LLM that allows comparing patterns of prompts.
+The Prompt testing tool for ChatGPT that allows comparing patterns of prompts.

 ## Installation